-1. Fighting chairs may not have any mechanically propelled devices that aid the angler in fighting a fish.

-2. Gimbals must be free swinging, which includes gimbals that swing in a vertical plane only.
+- 1. Fighting chairs may not have any mechanically propelled devices that aid the angler in fighting a fish. - 2.
+Gimbals must be free swinging, which includes gimbals that swing in a vertical plane only.
 Any gimbal that allows the angler to reduce strain or to rest while fighting the fish is prohibited.

-3. Gaffs (including flying gaffs) and nets used to boat or land a fish must not exceed 2.44 meters (8 feet) in overall length.
+- 3. Gaffs (including flying gaffs), tail snares and nets used to boat or land a fish must not exceed 2.44 meters (8 feet) in overall length.
+In the case of tail snares, overall length is defined as the distance from the beginning of the handle to the apex of the snare when loaded.
 In using a flying or detachable gaff, the rope may not exceed 9.14 meters (30 feet).
 The gaff rope must be measured from the point where it is secured to the detachable head to the other end.
 Only the effective length will be considered.
 If a fixed head gaff is used, the same limitations shall apply and the gaff rope shall be measured from the same location on the gaff hook.
 Only a single hook is permitted on any gaff.
 Harpoons or lances are prohibited.
 Tail ropes are limited to 9.14 meters (30 feet).
-When fishing from a bridge, pier, or other high platform or structure, this length limitation does not apply.

-4. Entangling devices, either with or without a hook, are prohibited and may not be used for any purpose including baiting, hooking, fighting, or landing the fish.

-5. Outriggers, downriggers, spreader bars and kites are permitted to be used provided that the actual fishing line is attached to the snap or other release device, either directly or with some other material.
+When fishing from a bridge, pier, or other high platform or structure, this length limitation does not apply. - 4.
+Entangling devices, either with or without a hook, are prohibited and may not be used for any purpose including baiting, hooking, fighting, or landing the fish. - 5.
+Outriggers, downriggers, spreader bars and kites are permitted to be used provided that the actual fishing line is attached to the snap or other release device, either directly or with some other material.
 The leader or double line may not be connected to the release mechanism either directly or with the use of a connecting device.
-Spreader bars are also acceptable when used strictly as a teaser.

-6. Daisy chains, birds, floats and similar devices may only be used if they do not unfairly hamper or inhibit the normal swimming or fighting ability of the fish, thereby giving the angler or crew an unfair advantage in fighting, landing or boating the fish.

-7. A safety line may be attached to the rod, reel or harness provided that it does not in any way assist the angler in fighting the fish.
+Spreader bars are also acceptable when used strictly as a teaser. - 6.
+Daisy chains, birds, floats and similar devices may only be used if they do not unfairly hamper or inhibit the normal swimming or fighting ability of the fish, thereby giving the angler or crew an unfair advantage in fighting, landing or boating the fish. - 7.
+A safety line may be attached to the rod, reel or harness provided that it does not in any way assist the angler in fighting the fish.